Donald Trump Attacks Jussie Smollett As A ‘Disgrace’ And ‘Third Rate Actor’

 Despite the fact that the case against Smollett has been dropped, the city is suing the actor to recoup the costs of prosecuting and investigating his alleged crimes.
 The Chicago State attorney Kim Foxx has also continued to be under intense scrutiny for her handling of the case.

-Cook County Judge Marc Martin criticized Foxx while overseeing a separate case.
+Cook County Judge Marc Martin criticized Foxx while overseeing a separate case involving the felony disorderly conduct of Candace Clark.

 “I’d like to know why Ms. Clark is being treated differently than Jussie Smollett.
 It’s a disorderly conduct case.
 A lot less egregious than Mr. Smollett’s case.
 I have a problem with it,” the judge said, according to Page Six.